pgroot91/lens-calculator/readme.txt

 == Changelog ==

+= 1.0.2 =
+* A small rewrite on some parts of the plugin with some additional fixes.

 = 1.0.1 =
-* Plugin small fix in the link structure of js/css
+* Plugin small fix in the link structure of js/css.

 = 1.0 =
-* Initial version
+* Initial version.

 == Upgrade Notice ==